raux/raux.github.io/content/posts/datasets.md

 <!--more-->
 ### Published Datasets

-To promote Open Science, our research groups try their very best to make the datasets available for researchers to replicate our results.
+To promote Open Science, our research group, in collaboration with our partners, consistently strives to make our datasets available.
+This allows other researchers to replicate our results.

 Here is a summary of the datasets, and the different publications associated with them.